Bhopal gas tragedy: Tainted company continued to sell products discreetly in India, says report

 Moreover, it is being claimed that the government was aware of UCC’s backdoor arrangement, as it was privately informed by the company when it participated in the tenders.

-This arrangement was said to have continued till 2002, a year after American giant Dow Chemical bought all assets of UCC for $9.3bn.
+This arrangement was said to have continued till 2002, a year after American giant Dow Chemical bought all assets of UCC for $9.3 billion.

 According to the records, the company sold more than 55,800 tonnes of wires and cables in the Indian market between 1995 and 2000.